jhorey/ferry/docs/sources/index.rst

    sa-1    se-3 [u'se-4']       se-5 stopped openmpi   --
    sa-0    se-0 [u'se-1']       se-2 running cassandra --

 Ferry currently supports Cassandra, Hadoop, GlusterFS, and Open MPI.
-Use cases include:
+Ferry can be used to:

-- Experimenting with big data technologies like Hadoop and Cassandra
+- Experiment with big data technologies, such as Hadoop or Cassandra without having to learn the intricacies of configuring each software
-- Prototyping big data stacks on a single machine
+- Share and evaluate other people's big data application quickly and safely via Dockerfiles
-- Mirroring an operational environment on development machines
+- Develop and test applications locally before being deployed onto an operational cluster